 One season in which majority of car and motorcycle accidents take place is the rainy season as the risk factor while driving a car or motorcycle greatly increases.
 Controlling the rains is not in our hands but taking good care of our car is surely in our hands.
 Today, we will be covering some of the most important car care tips for monsoon or rainy season that will not only help you drive safely but also help keep the car’s condition well throughout the season.

 The reason why we need to take extra care of the car or take some preventive measures is because there are several factors which make driving unsafe during rains.
-Some of the prominent reasons include poor visibility, slippery road surface, more potholes develop on roads in rainy season, water logging on roads, chances of water or mud sticking to underbody of car causing corrosion, loss in braking efficiency because of water seepage into brake disks and drums etc.
+Some of the prominent reasons include poor visibility, slippery road surface, more potholes develop on roads in rainy season, water logging on roads, chances of water or mud sticking to car’s underbody causing corrosion, loss in braking effectiveness, etc.

 Most important parts of cars which need special attention during rains include: